argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Pull-Request.md

 When using a Pull Request generator, the ApplicationSet controller polls every `requeueAfterSeconds` interval (defaulting to every 30 minutes) to detect changes.
 To eliminate this delay from polling, the ApplicationSet webhook server can be configured to receive webhook events, which will trigger Application generation by the Pull Request generator.

 The configuration is almost the same as the one described [in the Git generator](Generators-Git.md), but there is one difference: if you want to use the Pull Request Generator as well, additionally configure the following settings.

-!!! note
-    The ApplicationSet controller webhook does not use the same webhook as the API server as defined [here](../webhook.md).
-ApplicationSet exposes a webhook server as a service of type ClusterIP.
-An ApplicationSet specific Ingress resource needs to be created to expose this service to the webhook source.

 ### Github webhook configuration